 Good to know: Prices start at $10/ft. with 10% off for military families and senior citizens.
 Call or email the farm for special orders.

 Open: Nov.24-Dec.
 17, Thurs. & Fri., 3-5 p.m.; Sat. & Sun., 9 a.m.-5 p.m.
 Closed Mon.-Wed.

 18425 Highland Valley Rd.

 Rancho Noel Christmas Tree Farm

-This farm’s Monterey Pines are fresh for the picking every day after Thanksgiving.
-Although only a few onsite activities add to the experience, the focus here is on trees, trees, trees.
-Which means your little forest-dwellers will love weaving in and out of the evergreens.
-With a more straight-forward approach, you’ll find the price is usually right.
-This year, there max tree height is 9 ft.
+This farm’s Monterey Pines are fresh for the picking starting the day after Thanksgiving.
+Although only a few onsite activities add to the experience, the focus here is on trees, trees, trees––which means your little forest-dwellers will love weaving in and out of the evergreens.
+You’ll find the price is usually right: $15/ 3 ½ ft., $25/ 6 ½ ft., $50/ 7-9 ft., $75/ 10-11 ft., $3 for tree shake, $2 for net charge.
 Pack your own holiday cookies and cider for sipping on nearby at the adjacent Potrero County Park.

 25655 Potrero Park Dr.